 Later in his career, in the mid-1920s and 1930s, Rodchenko began to experiment with mobiles.
 In 1920, Rodchenko created a wooden hanging mobile called Hanging Construction.
 This naturally rotating mobile sculpture hangs by a single thread.
 The concentric circles in several different planes emphasize the sense of movement as the mobile turns, even though the sculpture only rotates vertically and horizontally.

 Alexander Calder (1898-1976)

-Calder is arguably one of the most well-known Kinetic artists, and he is particularly famed for his unique mobiles and majestic public sculptures.
+Calder is arguably one of the most well-known early twentieth century Kinetic artists, and he is particularly famed for his unique mobile creations and majestic public sculptures.
 The American artist first began to gain attention in the 1920s in Paris, and he became one of the most prominent figures of American Modernism.
-Calder is also a pioneering artist in the Kinetic Art Movement, known for infusing his works with motion.
+Calder is also a pioneering artist in the Kinetic Art Movement, known for infusing his works of art with motion.

 Calder began his experiments with movement by creating wire figurines.
 Rather than drawing the figures on the page, he drew them in physical space.
 These animated drawings, with their moldable wire structure, carry a lot more motion than a paper drawing.
 Calder soon moved away from figurative sculpture and began creating abstract mobile forms.
 Using lengths of wire with a central frame and various metal forms that hung in abstraction.